-Has your role at the company changed in any way since it’s inception?
-Do you do anything differently job-wise, now that SOL REPUBLIC has become what it is?
+Has your role at the company changed in any way since its inception?

 Well, I’m the President, and so I run the company on a day-to-day basis.
-Kevin tends to be the audio, acoustic and product expert.
-He has a good sense of strategy and a very good flavor for marketing.
-Seth is the CMO (Chief-Marketing Officer), and he really lives and breathes the brand.
-The reason that they contacted me was that I had spent most of my career in large public companies, building multi-hundred million-dollar businesses on a global scale, so I was brought in to help fund the company and basically drive strategy into fruition.
-Like all start-ups, 3 years ago, we started out doing everything ourselves.
-Sure, we had all “C” titles, like CMO, CEO and so on.
-But we were also the janitors, the clerks, the product design team, the sales team, etc. So like all start-ups, 3 years ago, we did all the jobs in the company, and then eventually, the 3 of us became 10 of us, 10 became 30, and now we’re over 100 people.
+Kevin is the audio and product expert; he has a good sense of strategy and a very good flavor for marketing.
+Seth is the Chief Marketing Officer (CMO).
+The reason that they contacted me was that I had spent most of my career in large public companies, building hundred-million-dollar businesses on a global scale.
+So I was brought in to help fund the company and basically drive their strategy into fruition.

-That’s quite the story.
-And unless we’re not mistaken, you’ve had a fair share business experience before starting up SOL REPUBLIC, as former VP for Planar and as CEO for Chillin Solutions.
-Where does your job at SOL REPUBLIC rank in your list of past work, in terms of difficulty, excitement, personal satisfaction and reward?
-Have you been able to apply your skills from past work at SOL REPUBLIC?
+As you mentioned, you had significant business experience before starting up SOL REPUBLIC, such as being VP of Planar.
+Where does your current job rank in your list of past work?
+Have you been able to apply the skills from previous jobs at SOL REPUBLIC?

 Absolutely.
 I don’t know if I would rank them.
 Like all things, life’s kind of a bunch of building blocks.
-From the first sales job I ever had at Infocus, to my highest paid, most senior-title executive role over the last 20 years, everything has contributed to what we’re doing SOL REPUBLIC.
-Everything builds off of experiences, both the things you’ve done right, and frankly, often times more so the things you’ve done wrong.
+From the first sales job I ever had at InFocus, to my highest paid executive role, everything has contributed to what we’re doing SOL REPUBLIC.
+Everything builds off of experiences, both the things you’ve done right, and more often the things you’ve done wrong.
 You learn from those.
-This is without a doubt a company that it’s easy to be passionate about, and fall in love with everyday.

 (Above: Scott Hix)